-The collective bargaining agreement with one bargaining unit of the SIU was renewed in 2015 and will expire on July 31, 2018 The second collective bargaining agreement with the SIU will expire on May 31, 2016.
+The collective bargaining agreement with one bargaining unit of the SIU will expire on July 31, 2018.
+The second collective bargaining agreement with the SIU expired on May 31, 2016.

-The collective agreement with Unifor expired on March 31, 2015 and bargaining is underway to renew the collective agreement.
+The collective agreement with Unifor expired on March 31, 2015.